 In April 1994, the PLO and the government of Israel signed the Protocol on Economic Relations (the “Paris Protocol”).
-The Paris Protocol created a customs semi-union between Israel and the oPt.
+The Paris Protocol created a quasi customs union between Israel and occupied Palestine.
 The common external tariff and other elements of commercial policy were those of Israel, though the PNA was given some autonomy in the setting of policy.
 The PNA was allowed to set its own tariff and standards for a limited quantity of mostly consumer goods traded primarily with Jordan and Egypt (list A-1) and with other Arab and Islamic countries (list A-2) and also limited imports from other countries.
 The quantity was set according to our domestic needs to avoid leakage of cheaper goods into Israel.
 For a second category of goods, consisting mainly of infrastructure, production machinery and unfinished goods (list B), the PNA was allowed to set its own custom duty rates, without quantitative limitations for market use within the Palestinian market, and to avoid leakage into the Israeli market.

 Though the Paris Protocol presented the appearance of offering certain advantages to our economy, its implementation and a host of Israeli restrictions – most notably Israel’s closure policy – severely undermined our economic growth.
-Israeli-imposed closures and impeded access in the oPt continue to present a serious barrier to sustainable economic growth.
+Israeli-imposed closures and impeded access to occupied Palestine continue to present a serious barrier to sustainable economic growth.
 In November 2005, Israel and the PNA entered into the Agreement on Movement and Access (the AMA), which aimed to address and ameliorate the adverse effects of Israel’s closure policies and movement restrictions.
 After a very brief period of partial Israeli implementation, Israel disregarded the AMA.
 Punitive Israeli movement, access and associated serious impediments on imports and exports continue to be the norm, essentially rendering our economy unfeasible except with massive infusions of foreign assistance.

 Palestinians accepted the Paris Protocol in exchange for two things: